 PHIL: That’s right to do, right?

 JOHN: Right?
-Because it's just too much bad stuff going on.
+Because there’s just too much bad stuff going on.

-JOHN: I mean, I’ve asked the question and you and I are asking it these days right now, why in the world, Lord, are You allowing the stuff that’s going on in the church in the name of Christ?
-It’s polluting Your church.
-We...we try to write books about it, we try to address these kinds of things.
+JOHN: I mean I’ve asked the question, and you and I are asking it these days right now, “Why in the world, Lord, are You allowing the stuff that’s going on in the church in the name of Christ?
+It’s polluting Your church.”
+We try to write books about it; we try to address these kinds of things.
 We do everything we can.

-So, look, if you’re just hanging on by your fingernails, if this is your faith, believe me, there's going to be enough trials for your faith to die.
+So, look, if you’re just hanging on by your fingernails, if this is your faith, believe me, there are going to be enough trials for your faith to die.
 And that’s what happened to Steve.
-He had nothing more than a some kind of human interest in belonging to the church and following the Lord to some degree superficially, and being in a ministry, etc., etc. When the trials came that human faith could not stand, it didn’t turn out the way he wanted it to turn out, hey, this is Judas also.
-Right?
-It wasn't going the way you wanted it to go, so he's going to grab the cash if he can, betray Jesus and get out.
+He had nothing more than some kind of a human interest in belonging to the church and following the Lord to some degree, superficially, and being in a ministry, etcetera, etcetera.
+When the trials came, that human faith could not stand.
+It didn’t turn out the way he wanted it to turn out.

-PHIL: Yeah, as a pastor, you have a really fine line to walk here because you want to encourage the faith of those who have weak faith and you want to destroy the confidence of those who are presumptuous.
-And does it seem to you, like it does to me, that the natural human tendency is for people to latch on to the wrong side of that equation, those who need to be comforted generally hear all the warnings as if they’re aimed at them and those who are already presumptuous listen to all the encouragements as if they deserve to hear that.
+PHIL: Yeah.
+Now, as a pastor, you have a really fine line to walk here because you want to encourage the faith of those who have weak faith, and you want to destroy the confidence of those who are presumptuous.
+And does it seem to you, like it does to me, that the natural human tendency is for people to latch onto the wrong side of that equation?
+Those who need to be comforted generally hear all the warnings as if they’re aimed at them, and those who are already presumptuous listen to all the encouragements as if they deserve to hear that.

 PHIL: How do you get around that?

 JOHN: Easy believism.
-So I do think there’s another element to it.
+So, I do think there’s another element to it.
 I think some people are just more melancholy and more fearful by nature.
 And sometimes only time will take care of that.
-If they go through enough trials and go through enough issues and go through enough struggles and their faith holds, and it’s anchored and it’s growing, and they know their love for the Lord is growing and they're flourishing spiritually, they come to a comfort level that this is the real thing.
+If they go through enough trials and go through enough issues and go through enough struggles; and their faith holds, and it’s anchored, and it’s growing; and they know their love for the Lord is growing; and their flourishing spiritually, they come to a comfort level that this is the real thing.

 JOHN: Yeah.
 But I would add something to that, Phil.
-I think it is a massive tragedy for new believers to be in churches that are utterly incapable of arming them for trials, of taking them deep into the Word of God where they find their soul flourishing.
+I think it is a – it is a massive tragedy for new believers to be in churches that are utterly incapable of arming them for trials, of taking them deep into the Word of God where they find their soul flourishing.

-Now you sit in a church where some guy is giving a superficial, shallow talk on who knows what...you may be a true Christian, I wouldn't be surprised that you do doubt or wonder whether you're saved because there's nothing going on there that you really resonate with.
-In fact, in many cases people grow even indifferent and sometimes even bitter toward churches like that, that don't give them anything.
-Well you know as well as I do, you drag any bag of mail into this place and it’s going to be full of letters, every bag that comes to this ministry, some of them are going to say, “We’re struggling with our church.
+Well, you know as well as I do, you drag any bag of mail into this place, and it’s going to be full of letters – every bag that comes to this ministry, some of them are going to say, “We’re struggling with our church.
 We can’t find a church.”
-And what they’re saying is, there's nothing that excites my heart when I go there about the Lord.
+And what they’re saying is, “There’s nothing that excites my heart when I go there about the Lord.”
 But when you do have that opportunity, it causes the reality of who you are to become obvious to you.

 JOHN: It is.